MarioGibney/bitcoin-security-research/Blockspace Market Development Phases.md

 During Blockspace Scarcity, the situation changes dramatically.
 One cannot simply broadcast a transaction at the minimum fee and patiently wait for confirmation.
 Instead, all potential users of blockspace must compete by bidding, regardless of how patient they are.
 In a sense, the blockspace market only really begins once this happens.
 In this phase, fees per block as a simple metric become much more indicative.

-This distinction helps avoid the trap where blocks go from 70% full to 80% full, to 90% full (consitituting real progress), but because fees don't rise meaningfully during that time, people mistakenly believe that fee market development is stagnant.
+This distinction helps avoid the trap where blocks go from 70% full to 80% full, to 90% full (constituting real progress), but because fees don't rise meaningfully during that time, people mistakenly believe that fee market development is stagnant.

 ## Notes
 ### A Fuzzy Line